Basic Drawing

 Many years ago, I took a course through the Harvard Extension school.
 We met each week at the Peabody Essex Museum in Salem, Massachusetts.
 It's a wonderful museum and the course was really good.
 I left it with a few drawings that I was proud of.
 I had two main takeaways from that course.
 The first is that creating a lot of drawings is the path to becoming a better artist.
 Second is that you need to see the drawing through to the end.
 Everything I created looked like a mess in the beginning, regardless of how well it came out.

 I don't think there's much to this other than creating a lot of drawings.
 I have a pile of books that I've accrued (without fully reading) over the years that can help and that would be useful to work though.
 The structure of a book and the tasks it has you complete as you go creates a nice cadence for continued practice.
-Some of the books I have available include:

 Of course, if any one book could make you a great artist, everyone would buy it.
 I've got to put the work in.